Using the PE docs

 Review these tips to get the most out of the PE docs.

-Usage notes for example commands
+Using example commands

-puppet commands to generate cURL
+puppet commands generate cURL arguments

-url="http://$(puppet config print server):4433" curl "$url"
+url="http://$(puppet config print server):4433"

-Puppet commands can return different values depending on
+puppet commands can return different values depending

-(including setting the environment variables and calling the
+(including setting the environment variables and the

-curl command) as root, Administrator, or with equivalent
+curl command) as root, Administrator, or with equivalent elevated privileges.

 puppet commands with hard-coded values.
 If you’re unsure